Anson2251/toPage/README.md

     }
 }

-toPage.onProcessPage(innerHTML){    // This function is triggered when pagination of a page is complete
+toPage.onProcessPage = function(innerHTML){    // This function is triggered when pagination of a page is complete
     var newPage = document.createElement("div");
     newPage.id = "__createdByToPDF__showPage__" // Elements with id that begin with "__createdByToPDF__" will not be placed in the sequence. newPage.style.height = 297*toPage.pageScale + "px";